 Breakout Sessions

-In addition to exchanging information on the development of systems, system creation, and the creation of guidelines, this subcommittee also discusses staff allocation (especially expertise, term of office, succession, etc.).
+In addition to exchanging information on system development, system creation, and the creation of guidelines, this subcommittee also discusses staff assignment (especially expertise, term of office, succession, etc.).

 B. Introduction to Support Practice

-Regardless of the type of disability or their position, this subcommittee is mainly for people who have been involved in support practice for up to about one year to discuss the current state of support and issues in the form of "consultation on anything."
+Regardless of the type of disability or their position, this is a subcommittee that discusses the current status and issues of support in the form of “consultation on anything” mainly for those who have been involved in support practice for up to one year.

 C. Support Practice (Note 2)

-(1)~(3) This is a subcommittee divided into each theme, shares information and exchanges opinions from the aspect of reasonable accommodation, and discusses solutions, etc. (Please let us know your 1st and 2nd preferences when applying)
+(1)~(3) This is a subcommittee that is divided into different themes, shares information and exchanges opinions from the aspect of reasonable accommodation, and discusses solutions.
+(Please let us know your 1st and 2nd choices when applying)

-(1) Support for students with developmental disabilities and mental disorders
+(1) Support for students with developmental and mental disabilities

 (2) Support for students with physical disabilities (personal assistance on campus, etc.)